 Inhaling airborne beryllium can cause a lung disease called chronic beryllium disease (CBD).
 Occupational exposure to beryllium has also been linked to lung cancer.
 However, CBD is the primary health risk for beryllium workers.
 In the preamble, OSHA states that there is greater uncertainty regarding the lung cancer risk estimates than for the CBD risk estimates.

 Around 62,000 workers are exposed to beryllium on the job.
 Exposures occur when beryllium and beryllium-containing materials are processed in a way that releases airborne beryllium dust, fume, or mist into the workplace air.
-Worker exposures to beryllium occur in foundry and smelting operations; fabricating, machining, and grinding beryllium metal and alloys; beryllium oxide ceramics manufacturing; and dental lab work.
+Worker exposures to beryllium can occur in settings such as foundry and smelting operations; fabricating, machining, and grinding beryllium metal and alloys; beryllium oxide ceramics manufacturing; and dental lab work.

-Workers at coal-fired power plants may encounter beryllium when handling fly ash residue from the coal burning process.
+In addition to the operations described above, the final rule covers operations involving trace amounts of beryllium (< 0.1% by weight) where workers may nevertheless be exposed to beryllium above the action level.
+Workers at fossil fuel-fired power plants may encounter beryllium in certain plant processes.
 Additionally, in the construction and shipyard industries, abrasive blasters and support personnel may be exposed to beryllium from slags.
-In these operations, significant beryllium exposures may occur because of the high dust levels generated despite the low beryllium content.
+In these operations, beryllium exposure may occur as a result of high dust levels generated despite the low beryllium content of the material.